How to Build Company or Account Hierarchies through Relationships

-With Insycle, you can automatically detect and create relationships between child companies and parent companies in bulk.
+Using Insycle, you can systematically identify and build hierarchical relationships between subsidiary companies and their parent organizations in bulk.

-If the parent and child records you want to associate are already in your CRM, use the Associate app.
-To associate new records from a CSV while importing, use the Magical Import module.
+When the parent and subsidiary records you want to link are already present in your CRM, use the Associate app.
+To link new records during CSV import, use the Magical Import module.

 Tips for Creating Relationships between Companies